Alissa Goldberg, LCSW

 I’m passionate about helping people through some of the lowest points in their lives.
 You could be facing some difficult challenges resulting in self-destructive behaviors, substance abuse, and impulsive decision-making.
 I understand it can be a struggle, especially as a child or teen, to experience intense mood swings and feelings of helplessness.
 All you want is to feel better, but looking in all the wrong places, building a sense of despair, guilt and shame.
 I believe everyone has the ability to lead the life they deserve and I’m here to help and support you.

-Having strong emotions can often feel overwhelming and out of control, leaving you unsure of who you are or where you are going.
-My work is devoted to helping people through life’s challenges and transitions using a non-judgmental approach.
 I work to help my clients get back to a life worth living, gain stability, and to become the best versions of themselves.
-I hold a Master’s degree in Social Work from Fordham University and am a Licensed Masters Social Worker.
-I have extensive training in Dialectical Behavior Therapy from Yale University School of Medicine and Yale New Haven Hospital and use a variety of approaches to best fit my clients needs.
-Dialectical Behavior Therapy is the therapeutic modality of choice when working with individuals struggling with intense and fluctuating moods and emotions; in addition to offering skills for emotional crises and interpersonal communication, a primary goal of DBT is to build a “life worth living” and to learn strategies to help you find your way to your self.
-Seeking out a therapist can be hard, yet it is a courageous first step to bettering your life.
-Call me and we can get started.
+I hold a Master’s degree in Social Work from Fordham University and am a Licensed Clinical Social Worker.
+I have extensive training in Dialectical Behavior Therapy (DBT) from Yale University School of Medicine and Yale New Haven Hospital.
+Dialectical Behavior Therapy is the therapeutic modality of choice when working with individuals struggling with intense and fluctuating moods and emotions.
+In addition to offering skills for emotional crises and interpersonal communication, a primary goal of DBT is to build a “life worth living” and to learn strategies to help you find your way to your self.
+Seeking out a therapist can be hard, yet it is a courageous first step to improving your life.
+Schedule an appointment with me, I’m here to help.